CatalogIQ/odoo-gcf-importer/README.md

 ## Functionality

-The function is triggered by a Pub/Sub message with the schema `{'offset': int}`.
+The function is triggered by a Pub/Sub message with the schema `{'offset': string}`.
 It fetches products from the CatalogIQ API using the provided offset and adds them to the Odoo Catalog API.
 If a product with the same name and/or SKU already exists in Odoo it will add another.
 You can implement logic to check for exisitng records by the default_code

 ## Requirements